-Our Key Achievements:
+Our Key Achievements

-The extension of South Oxhey Leisure Centre achieved a "very good" BREEAM rating in recognition of its sustainable design.
-We have secured Green Homes Grant funding to alleviate fuel poverty in 125 dwellings across the District.
+The extension of South Oxhey

+Leisure Centre achieved a

+'very good' BREEAM rating in

+recognition of its sustainable

+design.

+We have secures Green Homes

+Grant funding to alleviate fuel

+poverty in 100+ homes across

+the district

-Leavesden Country Park was awarded a national Bees' Needs Champion Award by DEFRA in 2020 for creating pollinator-friendly environments which attract and nurture local bee populations.
+Leavesden Country Park was awarded a national Bees' Needs Champion Award by DEFRA in 2020 for creating pollinatorfriendly environments which attract and nurture local been populations.

-Three Rivers District has the highest number of publicly-accessible electric vehicle charging points in Hertfordshire, supporting the shift from carbonised travel.
+Three Rivers

+District has the

+highest number

+of publiclyaccessible

+electric vehicle

+charging points

+in Hertfordshire.